01-edu/public/subjects/zappy/README.md

 - Your server must generate all the resources in a random way following the rules mentioned above in the resources section.
 - Any request to your server must never hang forever.
 It must never block, and the `client` can be appropriately bounced if necessary.
 - The server executes the `client` requests in the order they are received.
-- You should implement a non-blocking architecture with a circular buffer for every player action, allowing the data to be stored while performing the actions.
 - The requests are buffered and the execution time of the command will only block the player concerned.
 - It's forbidden to use any `exec` functions to run another server.
 - It must stay available at all costs.